theaulait/final/README.md

 1. Read and understand the README.
 2. Examine the provided code, especially the parts marked "TODO".
-3. Implement the problem.
+3. Implement your solution.

 Finally, check your solution for the following:

-- The code compiles (ideally, without warnings).
+- The code compiles, ideally without warnings.
 - If tests are provided, they pass.
 - Your code is organized and formatted reasonably.
 - Your variables, methods, and attributes are named reasonably.
 - You follow good Java coding practice regarding,
   - member access (`public` or `private`)
+  - use of accessors
   - static methods and attributes